-- 5.4.4 If the inquiry produces reasonable cause to warrant a formal investigation, the Research Officer will initiate a formal investigation. - 5.4.5 The Research Officer, in consultation with the Office of General Counsel and OSP, shall decide if and when external funding agencies, if any, are to be notified, what any such notification shall include, and to whom it should be directed.
+- 5.4.3 The report of the inquiry, along with any formal comments on the report, shall be forwarded to the SVPAA.
+The SVPAA shall notify the Office of General Counsel and any other appropriate university official. - 5.4.4 If the inquiry produces reasonable cause to warrant a formal investigation, the Research Officer will initiate a formal investigation. - 5.4.5 The Research Officer, in consultation with the Office of General Counsel and OSP, shall decide if and when external funding agencies, if any, are to be notified, what any such notification shall include, and to whom it should be directed.
 Any such notice shall be provided by the Research Officer and OSP Director with the assistance of appropriate university officials. - 5.4.6 The Research Officer, in consultation with the Office of General Counsel and OSP, will determine what additional notification is necessary.
-Every reasonable effort will continue to be made to protect the identity of the respondent(s) and the complainant(s) from all except those who have a legitimate need to know. - 5.4.7 If the inquiry does not produce sufficient evidence to warrant a formal investigation, the Research Officer, after consultation with the Office of General Counsel, shall inform any persons involved in the informal inquiry to whom the identity of the Respondent(s) was disclosed. - 5.4.8 Allegations of academic misconduct determined to be unsupported and not made in good faith may lead to disciplinary action against the complainant or whistleblower.
+Every reasonable effort will continue to be made to protect the identity of the respondent(s) and the complainant(s) from all except those who have a legitimate need to know. - 5.4.7 If the inquiry does not produce sufficient evidence to warrant a formal investigation, the Research Officer, after consultation with the Office of General Counsel, shall inform any persons involved in the informal inquiry to whom the identity of the respondent(s) was disclosed. - 5.4.8 Allegations of academic misconduct determined to be unsupported and not made in good faith may lead to disciplinary action against the complainant or whistleblower.